oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 according to [@!RFC6749]), the attack can be performed even easier.

-If the user does not recognize the attack, the code is issued and directly sent to the attacker's client.
+If the user does not recognize the attack, the code is issued and immediately sent to the attacker's client.

-Since the attacker impersonated a public client, it can directly exchange the code for tokens at the respective token endpoint.
+Since the attacker impersonated a public client, it can exchange the code for tokens at the respective token endpoint.

-Note: This attack will not directly work for confidential clients, since the code exchange requires authentication with the legitimate client's secret.
+Note: This attack will not work as easily for confidential clients, since the code exchange requires authentication with the legitimate client's secret.
 The attacker will need to impersonate or utilize the legitimate client to redeem the code (e.g., by performing a code